WordPress/gutenberg/docs/reference-guides/data/data-core.md

 _Returns_

--   `EntityRecord`: The autosave for the post and author.
+-   `EntityRecord | undefined`: The autosave for the post and author.

 ### getAutosaves